gerstrong/Commander-Genius/readme.txt

 Sciz CT
-DaVince
+DSL (Nice icon contribution)
 Commander Spleen
-Napalm
-Malvineous
-Tulip
+Napalm (More Keen Data Structure Information) Malvineous
 Hans de Goede
 Levelass (Keen EXE-Information)
 ZidaneA (For his music tracks!)
 Iv4n

-Special thanks to Tulip, who has been supporting me all the time in testing the Windows version of CKP.
+Also many special thanks to Tulip who has been supporting me all the time in testing the Windows version of CKP.
 Without you it wouldn't be so great now!

 I'm sure, there were more people who helped me and I forgot to mention, but